emmercm/www/src/blog/_postgres-audit-triggers.md

 );
 ```

-This table holds information about cron jobs that execute on some schedule, using the de-no
+This table holds information about cron jobs that execute on some schedule, using some de-normalized config.
+The config can be updated by humans, such as through a web UI, and changes will take effect on the next job execution.

+Let's say this design has be

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()